 Anyway, the stock market's doing fine.

-Democrats on Capitol Hill, according to Politico, are preparing to make a fight for Obamacare, their top priority in the opening days of the Trump administration.
+Democrats on Capitol Hill, according to Politico, are preparing to make a fight for Obamacare their top priority in the opening days of the Trump administration.

-So how are they going to stop it?
+Well, they don't have the votes, so how are they going to stop it?

-We've got the battle of our lifetime ahead of us, said Ron Pollock, executive director of advocacy for group families, USA, and he said that after Donald Trump was elected on a pledge to repeal Obamacare, which now the law covers 22 million, We're going to have a huge number of organizations from across the country that participate.
+And he said that after Donald Trump was elected on a pledge to repeal Obamacare, which now the law covers 22 million, we're going to have a huge number of organizations from across the country that participate.

-It was a good article, I thought, on Breitbart about Virgil wrote this piece, you You know, it's he compared it to 1828 all over again.
+You know, he compared it to 1828 all over again.

-And he didn't point out 1980, 19 uh 1994.
+And he didn't point out 1980, 1994.

 There are parallels there.

-And uh he thinks back when the challenger was Andrew Jackson immobilizing a an invisible coalition, voters from frontier states at that time, as Illinois and Missouri against the incumbent president John Quincy Adams, and Jackson's uh populist rebellion, you know, it was called the revolt of the rustics.
+And he thinks back when the challenger was Andrew Jackson immobilizing an invisible coalition, voters from frontier states at that time, as Illinois and Missouri against the incumbent president, John Quincy Adams, and Jackson's populist rebellion, who was called the revolt of the rustics, swept him into the White House.

-Without a doubt, I mean a lot of things happened here that I don't think a lot of people are paying attention to or really fully completely understand what happened in all of this.
+Without a doubt, I mean, a lot of things happened here that I don't think a lot of people are paying attention to or really fully, completely understand what happened in all of this.

 You know, but he does make some good points.